pippinbarr/cart253-2018/modules/physics-wraps-and-overlaps/physics-wraps-and-overlaps.md

 - What mathematical formula do you think it uses?
 --

 - Pythagoras!
-Specifically, the Pythagoreum Theorem
+Specifically, the Pythagorean Theorem

 ???